Blog content strategy for 2021.

 7. Home Tourist Series

 To be honest, I started this series in 2019 for two reasons.
+To be honest, I started this series in 2019 for two reasons.
+Both of which aren’t because of any blog content strategy.

 - As I mentioned in my very first home tourist post, I took a sweaty evening walk through the older parts of Toa Payoh, and thoroughly enjoyed it.